shawna-p/mysterious-messenger/docs/chatrooms.rst

     enter chatroom s

 where ``s`` is the variable of the character who is entering the chatroom.
-See [[INSERT LINK HERE]] for a list of the characters currently programmed into the game.
+See :ref:`Creating Characters` for a list of the characters currently programmed into the game.

 .. tip::
     You can also use ``call enter(s)`` to have a character enter the chatroom.